 A request from the Housing Development Corporation for an additional investment in affordable housing development was deferred for consideration during discussion of the 2016 year end surplus.

 Council also approved three amendments to the Water and Wastewater & Treatment budgets.
 The 2017 Annual Budget Update for Water and Wastewater & Treatment maintains the average annual impact on rates at 3% as identified in the 2016-2019 multi-year budget period.
 The 3% increase effective January 1, 2017 translates into an approximate $11 increase per year for Water and $14 increase per year for Wastewater & Treatment for the average residential ratepayer consuming 165.4 m3 of water per year.
 Water and wastewater services are rate based and charged separately from property taxes.

-The 2019 Annual Budget Update is the last annual update to the 2016-2019 Multi-year Budget for the Property Tax Supported Budget and the Water and Wastewater & Treatment Rate Supported Budgets.
+City Council approved the 2018 Annual Budget Update for the Property Tax Supported Budget and the Water and Wastewater & Treatment Rate Supported Budgets on December 12.

 Operating Budget Amendments

 Capital Budget Amendments